 - 1 sprig of green onion, finely chopped

 - Add baking soda to mixture and combine.
+This will help the fritters puff up slightly when cooking.

 - Once cooked, take out and place onto a plate with a cloth to absorb some of the excess oil. ->I don’t use paper towel.